 Overview of ASP.NET Core Security

 ASP.NET Core enables developers to easily configure and manage security for their apps.
-ASP.NET Core contains features for managing authentication, authorization, data protection, HTTPS enforcement, app secrets, anti-request forgery protection, and CORS management.
+ASP.NET Core contains features for managing authentication, authorization, data protection, HTTPS enforcement, app secrets, XSRF/CSRF prevention, and CORS management.
 These security features allow you to build robust yet secure ASP.NET Core apps.

 ASP.NET Core security features

-ASP.NET Core provides many tools and libraries to secure your apps including built-in Identity providers but you can use 3rd party identity services such as Facebook, Twitter, or LinkedIn.
+ASP.NET Core provides many tools and libraries to secure your apps including built-in identity providers, but you can use third-party identity services such as Facebook, Twitter, and LinkedIn.
 With ASP.NET Core, you can easily manage app secrets, which are a way to store and use confidential information without having to expose it in the code.

 Authentication vs. Authorization